a-sansom/nodejs_docker/README.md

 Basically, select a new Node.js configuration, and for the 'Node interpreter' use the '...' to add a new 'Docker Compose' remote interpreter, selecting the `docker-compose.yml` in this directory for the 'Configuration file' field value.

 Saving those settings adds the new configuration at the top of the IDE's GUI.
-You can then set a breakpoint, click the 'Debug Deleteme (docker-compose)'  button next to the list of configurations and then access the application at `localhost:3000` in the browser which then hits the breakpoint.
+You can then set a breakpoint, click the 'Debug nodejs_docker (docker-compose)'  button next to the list of configurations and then access the application at `localhost:3000` in the browser which then hits the breakpoint.

 The Webstorm settings are stored in the `.idea/` directory files in this repository, so the debug configuration etc should be available when the directory is opened in the IDE.